-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - completion of 12 credits at IU Indianapolis, - no more than two course from any one department/ program, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html two foundational courses: ENG-W 131 or ENG-W 140 and COMM-R 110 in which students in the Pathway Minor program will be required to complete modules and signature assignments designed to introduce them to Pathway Minor themes introductory Thematic Concentration,
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - · completion of 12 credits at IU Indianapolis, - no more than two course from any one department/ program. - to declare the minor, complete the School of Liberal Arts online declaration form here.